-The Middle College Program (MCP) at Housatonic Community College is a pre-college, academic preparation program designed "to reduce the number of high school students that require developmental course work upon entering college and to provide an academic enrichment experience" in a college campus environment.
+The Middle College Program (MCP) at Housatonic Community College is a pre-college, academic preparation program designed to reduce the number of high school students that require developmental course work upon entering college and to provide an academic enrichment experience in a college campus environment.
 Students from three Bridgeport high schools: Bassick, Harding and Central High Schools participate in the Middle College Program.
 Students are placed in a mathematics and English class for one academic school year.
-Students, who successfully complete the course with a "C" or higher grade, are eligible to receive three (3) college credits and an HCC scholarship.
+Students who successfully complete the course with a "C" or higher grade, are eligible to receive three (3) college credits and a HCC scholarship valued at approximately \$400.
 In addition, students who participate in MCP attend college preparation workshops, career presentations and receive personal, financial aid and academic counseling.